eigerco/polka-storage/docs/src/architecture/polka-storage-provider-server.md

 The Add Piece stage gathers pieces into unsealed sectors, preparing them for the next steps.

-The system supports multiple sector sizes (2KiB, 8MiB, 512MiB and 1GiB).
-Depending on the configuration, pieces will be processed appropriately for the chosen sector size.
+While the system can theoretically support multiple sector sizes (2KiB, 8MiB, 512MiB and 1GiB), currently only the 1GiB sector size is considered safe for production use.
+Other sector sizes should be considered experimental and are not recommended for actual deployments.

 ### Pre Commit